BabylonJS/BabylonReactNative/Apps/Playground/README.md

 -keep class com.facebook.jni.** { *; }
 ```

-You may also need to update `android/build.gradle` to downgrade the default Gradle version, build tools, and remove some react-native installed gradle tasks:
+You may also need to update `android/build.gradle` to downgrade the default Gradle version, build tools, and remove some react-native installed gradle tasks, the final result will look something like this:
 ```
     ext {
         buildToolsVersion = "30.0.2"